ChrisPaladino/Solo-TTRPG-AI-Toolkit/README.md

 - Legend in the Mist – Fantasy noir with mythic tones
 - City of Mist – Urban fantasy meets detective drama
 - Metro: Otherscape – Cyberpunk with philosophical soul
+## Contributing
+Feedback, suggestions, and pull requests are welcome.
+If you’ve created your own AI prompt templates, solo systems, or workflows that fit this toolkit, feel free to contribute.
+1. Fork the repo
+2. Create a new branch
+3. Submit a pull request
+You can also open an issue for discussion or request a feature.
+## Planned Additions
+This project is active and evolving.
+Future updates may include:
+- Full solo session walkthroughs using these templates
+- AI prompt variations for different tones and genres
+- Printable versions of core templates
+- Mythic & Crafter quick-reference sheets
+- Video walkthroughs or Obsidian vault demos